apache/flink/docs/dev/table/tuning/streaming_aggregation_optimization.md

 MiniBatch optimization is disabled by default.
 In order to enable this optimization, you should set options `table.exec.mini-batch.enabled`, `table.exec.mini-batch.allow-latency` and `table.exec.mini-batch.size`.
 Please see [configuration]({{ site.baseurl }}/dev/table/config.html#execution-options) page for more details.

-The following examples show how to enable the option.
+The following examples show how to enable these options.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">